Loring Air Force Base: Overview

 For the majority of its operational lifetime, Loring was a heavy bomber, aerial refueling, and interception facility for military aircraft, equipment, and supplies first as part of Strategic Air Command (SAC) (1947–1992), then as part of the succeeding Air Combat Command (ACC) (1992–1994).

 Loring was planned in 1947 as Limestone Army Air Field and was designed with a capacity of over 100 B-36 Peacemaker strategic bombers.
 This plan was only partially completed due to budget constraints.
 Loring later became one of the largest air bases of SAC.
 After the B-36 was phased out, the B-52 Stratofortress was based at Loring, first with D models, then with B-52Gs.
 The Boeing KC-97 Stratofreighter was also based there for a number of years, until it was replaced by the KC-135A Stratotanker.

 Loring was home to many facilities that were a part of the base, or were nearby.
 Caribou Air Force Station was the weapons storage area that operated separately from Loring until it was absorbed in 1961.
 Caswell Air Force Station operated to the east, but had a unit associated with Loring before it became fully operational.
 On-base facilities included the Alert Area, which operated as a separate facility within Loring, due to crews being constantly stationed on alert.
 The Double Cantilever Hangar was the largest hangar at the facility, with the capacity to hold six parked B-52s, or five B-36s.

 Another nearby installation was the GLOBECOM Communications Annex #2, located in Perham, Maine.
 From 1955 to 1962, it was run by the 2192nd Communications Squadron, which operated from Loring AFB.

 One of Loring's major secondary missions included serving as the headquarters for the 45th Air Division from 8 October 1954 to 18 January 1958, and on 20 November 1958.
-The host wing at Loring was the 42d Bombardment Wing for all but a small portion of its early existence.
+Loring's host wing was the 42d Bombardment Wing except for a small portion of its early existence.
 Loring was primarily home to active duty units, although this changed in the 1980s, when the Massachusetts Air National Guard's 101st Fighter Squadron sent a detachment to Loring.
 As the base was the closest in the US to Europe, it also functioned as an important stopover point.

 The 1991 Base Realignment and Closure Commission recommended closure of Loring AFB, and it was closed in September 1994.
 It was later reopened as the Loring Commerce Centre.